EngineeringLast Updated Sep 6, 20248 min read

 What is self-hosted CI infrastructure?

 Self-hosted CI infrastructure is continuous integration software that runs on hardware, virtual machines, containers, or Kubernetes clusters that you control.
-Some organizations operate a physical data center for their self-hosted continuous integration software, but many organizations choose to maintain a private cloud network that only certain team members can access.
-With either approach, teams trade higher setup and maintenance overhead for more control over the computing environment and more robust privacy and data security measures.
+Some organizations operate a physical data center for their self-hosted CI software.
+Many other organizations choose to maintain a private cloud network that only certain team members can access.

-For example, CircleCI cloud customers can install self-hosted runners in under five minutes and start running private cloud and on-premises jobs on a range of supported platforms, including Linux, macOS, Windows, Docker, and Kubernetes.
-While self-hosted jobs execute on the private infrastructure you specify, the results of these jobs are reported back to the CircleCI web app.
+While self-hosted jobs execute on your private infrastructure, the results are reported back to the CircleCI web app.
 This gives you a single centralized location to view and manage your test results and application data for both your cloud-based and self-hosted jobs.

 Use cases for CI jobs on self-hosted infrastructure